-The club began in 1943 in Edinburgh, as the works team of Ferranti, who had set up a factory at Crewe Toll for the manufacturing of gyro gunsights for Spitfire aircraft during the Second World War.
+The club began its life in Edinburgh in 1943, as the works team of Ferranti, who had set up a factory at Crewe Toll for the manufacturing of gyro gunsights for Spitfire aircraft during the Second World War.
 The original club name was Ferranti Thistle FC.
-They continued under that name until 1974, when they were admitted into the Scottish Football League.
-Because their home ground, the former City Park, did not meet the requirements for the SFL, and because of controversy concerning the team bearing the name of a commercial company, Ferranti Thistle moved to the Commonwealth Stadium (later called Meadowbank) and changed their name to Meadowbank Thistle FC.
+They played under that name until 1974, when the club gained admittance into the Scottish Football League.
+Because their home ground, the former City Park, did not meet the SFL’s requirements, and because of controversy concerning the team bearing the name of a commercial company, Ferranti Thistle moved to the Commonwealth Stadium (later called Meadowbank) and changed their name to Meadowbank Thistle FC.
 The team struggled in the lower divisions for many years and in 1995, they relocated to Livingston, changing their name to Livingston FC in the process.

 After this move to West Lothian, Livingston FC began to show promise.
 By 2001, the club had gained promotion into the top tier and in this first campaign, the club finished third in the table, which meant that they qualified for the UEFA Cup (now the Europa League).
 Livingston would meet further success when they defeated Hibernian in the 2003/04 Scottish League Cup Final on 14 March 2004.
-But Livingston’s victory was bittersweet, as the club had entered administration on 3 February, emerging in May 2005.
-That same month, Livingston narrowly avoided relegation.
-Eventually, their stay in the top tier was ended when they finished the 2005/06 season at the bottom of the table.
+But Livingston’s victory was bittersweet, as the club had entered administration on 3 February, eventually emerging in May 2005.
+That same month, Livingston avoided relegation narrowly.
+Ultimately, their stay in the top tier was ended when they finished the 2005/06 season at the bottom of the table.